sanskrit/raw_etexts_english/blogs/manasataramgini/2014-04-22_some-discussion-on-the-siberian-conquests-of-the-mongols-and-the-ainu-in-history.md

 +++
-title = "Some discussion on the Siberian conquests of the Mongols and the Ainu inxa0history"
+title = "Some discussion on the Siberian conquests of the Mongols and the Ainu in history"

 +++
 In 1207 CE, after Chingiz Khan had been proclaimed as the sole ruler of